unibo-spe/spe-slides/content/09-containerization/_index.md

             network_name:
                 external: true
                 name: "the name used when creating the network"
-                # this may be different than network_name
+                # this may be different from network_name
         ```

 - in any case, the network's mount point should be specified at the service level: